yuverris/orni/README.md

 ## Goals

-the main goal from making Orni was just for learning pruposes, how http works under the hood and C++ is already powerful, and why not bringing that power to web dev field so I decided to work on Orni as my main project trying my best to make it leightweight 0 dependencies, efficient and easy to use for modern C++ 17 and higher, and why not compete other frameworks such as expressjs, flask, django, laravel, ruby on rails, actix web.
+the main goal from making Orni was just for learning pruposes, how http works under the hood, I enjoyed working on it.
+Altough C++ is already powerful, and why not bringing that power to web dev field so I decided to work on Orni as my main project trying my best to make it leightweight 0 dependencies, efficient and easy to use for modern C++ 17 and higher, and why not compete other frameworks such as expressjs, flask, django, laravel, ruby on rails, actix web.
 As of now Orni basic app